KaiHOtw-1010/comp4431-image-lab/README.md

-### Multimedia Computing course: image lab assignment and the mini-project about unsharp masking (USM)
+#### Multimedia Computing course: image lab assignment and the mini-project about unsharp masking